User Customizable and Robust Geo-Indistinguishability for Location Privacy: Models

-\textbf{Privacy level} or {\em $Privacy\_l$} is a user-set parameter that determines the range of locations that a user may be comfortable sharing as obfuscated location.
-As Figure~\ref{fig:location_tree} shows, if a user selects privacy level $n$, we first determine the node in $\vNodeSet{}^n$, say $\vNode{}{}$, which is the ancestor of user's real location at height $n$.
-The sub-tree with $\vNode{}{}$ as the root node includes the locations that the user could report.
+\textbf{Privacy level} or {\em $Privacy\_l$} is a user-set parameter that determines the obfuscation range i.e., set of locations/nodes from which users' obfuscated location is selected.
+Given a policy $\vPolicySet{}$ with privacy\_l = $n$, a \emph{privacy forest} is the set of all sub-trees with nodes at level $n$ as their root.
+Thus, the privacy forest contains all the possible locations that can be reported as obfuscated location.
+As Figure~\ref{fig:location_tree} shows, if a user selects privacy level $n$, we first determine the nodes at height $n$ $\vNodeSet{}^n$ which forms the privacy forest.
 Accordingly, a higher privacy level implies a wider range of obfuscated locations to select for users.
-In Figure~\ref{fig:location_tree}, the red and blue colored subtrees indicate two different user policies both of which specify their privacy level as 2 but with different real locations. \textit{Privacy level} provides the flexibility for the user to specify the highest granularity of location sharing they are comfortable with.
-The server can use this attribute to limit the number of locations in the obfuscation matrix for this user, and accordingly, reduce the overhead of generating it.
-Given a policy $\vPolicySet{}$ with privacy\_l = $n$, a \emph{privacy forest} is the set of all sub-trees with nodes at level $n$ as their root.
-Thus, the privacy forest contains all the possible locations that can be reported as obfuscated location. \\ \textbf{Precision level} ({\em Precision\_l}) specifies the exact granularity at which the user reports their locations (e.g., neighborhood or block).
-For example, if a user requires the precision level to be $2$, then his reported location/node is restricted to the set of nodes in level i.e., $\vNodeSet{}^2$.
+In Figure~\ref{fig:location_tree}, the red and blue colored subtrees indicate two different user policies both of which specify their privacy level as 2 but with different real locations.
+For a particulart user, if $\vNode{}{}$ is the ancestor of user's real location at height $n$, the sub-tree with $\vNode{}{}$ as the root node includes all the locations that the user could report.
+The server can use \emph{privacy level} to limit the number of locations in the obfuscation matrix for this user, and accordingly, reduce the overhead of generating it as well as improve the utility of location reporting compared to traditional approaches~\cite{qiu2020location}.
+The \textit{privacy level} also provides the flexibility for the user to specify the range of locations they are comfortable sharing. \\ \textbf{Precision level} ({\em Precision\_l}) specifies the exact granularity at which the user reports their locations (e.g., neighborhood or block).
+For example, if a user requires the precision level to be $1$, then his reported location/node is restricted to the set of nodes in level i.e., $\vNodeSet{}^1$.
 Thus Precison\_l gives users the flexibility to reduce the granularity at which location is shared depending on their needs.
-As the privacy level is the minimum possible granularity for location sharing, precision level is always lower than the privacy level.\\ \textbf{User Preferences} specify users' preferred options for location selection.
-These may be expressed in a variety of ways, depending on the application at hand and the users' requests (e.g. boolean conditions, black lists of locations, dynamic checks etc).
-An intuitive approach is to encode preferences as Boolean predicates in the form $<$ \textit{var, \; op, \; val}$>$ where \textit{var} denotes commonly used preferences for locations such as traffic, weather, driving\_distance etc; \textit{op} is one among $\{=, \neq, <, >, \geq, \leq \}$ depending upon the variable; and \textit{val} is assigned from the domain of the \textit{var}. \\ An example of a policy modelled using these 3 attributes is as follows: $<$\textit{privacy\_l = 3}, \textit{precision\_l = 1}, \textit{user\_preferences = [hotspot = ``True'', distance $\leq$ 5 miles}] This policy states that user would prefer to have the the range of locations from level 3 (privacy\_l = 3) which represents their obfuscation range.
-From these set of possible locations, any of them which are not hotspots i.e., locations where people usually gather, and has a distance higher than 5 miles from their real location should not be considered for the obfuscated location (user\_preferences).
-Finally, when generating their obfuscated location, they would like it to be at the granularity of level 1 (precision\_l = 1) which is just above the leaf nodes.
+As the privacy level is the maximum possible granularity for location sharing, precision level is always lower than the privacy level.\\ \textbf{User Preferences} specify users' preferred options for location selection and further narrows down the obfuscation range and therefore reduces the number of locations/nodes in the matrix.
+These may be expressed in a variety of ways, depending on the application at hand and the users' requests (e.g.black lists of locations, dynamic checks etc).
+An intuitive approach is to encode preferences as Boolean predicates in the form $<$ \textit{var, \; op, \; val}$>$ where \textit{var} denotes commonly used preferences for locations such as home, office, traffic, weather, driving\_distance etc; \textit{op} is one among $\{=, \neq, <, >, \geq, \leq \}$ depending upon the variable; and \textit{val} is assigned from the domain of the \textit{var}. \\ An example of a policy modelled using these 3 attributes is as follows: $<$\textit{privacy\_l = 3}, \textit{precision\_l = 0}, \textit{user\_preferences = [popular = ``True'', distance $\leq$ 5 miles}] This customization policy states that user would prefer to have the \emph{privacy forest} with nodes from level 3 (privacy\_l = 3) and the nodes in this privacy forest represents their obfuscation range.
+From these set of possible locations, any of them which are not popular i.e., locations where people usually gather, and has a distance higher than 5 miles from their real location should not be considered for reporting (user\_preferences).
+Finally, when generating their obfuscated location, they would like it to be at the granularity of level 0 (precision\_l = 0) which are the leaf nodes.